 This notice briefly describes how medical information about you may be used and shared and how you can get access to this information.
-This is a summary; a more complete and detailed version of this can be found in our official “Notice of Privacy Practices” and is available at every NSMHA site and also on the Agency’s Website.
+This is a summary; a more complete and detailed version of this can be found in our official “Notice of Privacy Practices” that is available at every NSCS site.
+It may also be accessed here in English and Spanish.

 If you have any questions about the privacy of your information at NSMHA, please contact the Privacy Officer:

 “Protected Health Information (PHI)” is the technical term for the health care information about you that we collect and maintain as part of your record as a client of NSCS.
 It can include any information that can identify you and relates to your past, present, or future health, diagnoses, treatment, or payment for treatment.